Lauriston Castle: History

+William Robert Reid, proprietor of Morison & Co., and his wife Margaret, acquired Lauriston Castle in 1902, and left their home to Scotland on the condition that it should be preserved unchanged.
+The City of Edinburgh Council has administered the house since her death in 1926, when it was bequeathed to the nation of Scotland.

-In 2013 it was suggested that the castle could be renovated and turned into an official residence for the Lord Provost of Edinburgh, but the proposal did not go ahead due to costs and other reasons.
+In 2013 it was suggested that the castle could be renovated and turned into an official residence for the Lord Provost of Edinburgh.
+The proposal did not go ahead due to costs and other reasons.

 Design

 Lauriston Castle was originally a four-storey, stone L plan tower house, with a circular stair tower, with two-storey angle turrets complete with gun loops.
 A Jacobean range was added in 1827, to convert it to a country manor.
 This was designed by the prominent architect William Burn.

 The majority of the interior is Edwardian.

 Gardens

 The extensive gardens at Lauriston are open to the public at no charge and include a number of different styles and forms.
-The most recent addition is a notable Japanese garden of one hectare.
-The garden, built by Takashi Sawano, and dedicated as the Edinburgh–Kyoto Friendship Garden, opened in August 2002.
+A Japanese garden of one hectare built by Takashi Sawano as the Edinburgh–Kyoto Friendship Garden, opened in August 2002.

-At the back of the castle, there are beautiful views of the Firth of Forth and beyond to Fife, which are enjoyed by members of the Edinburgh Croquet Club on the three croquet lawns laid out on the castle grounds between 1950 and 1955.

-To the north-east, the gardens include some excellent mature examples of monkey puzzle trees (Araucaria araucana).

-The site is also famed for its bluebell wood but the size of this was much reduced by the formation of the Japanese Garden.